Get the best experience in our app

 Reflect on personal experiences

-Bringing your philosophy to life through examples of when you felt your approach really paid off can be a great way to engage those assessing your application.
+Bringing your philosophy to life by citing examples of when you felt that your approach really paid off can be a great way to engage those assessing your application.

-It could be recalling a “Goldilocks lesson” when everything was just right, or perhaps an initiative or event you oversaw that achieved all the objectives you set out.
+It could be recalling a “Goldilocks lesson” when everything was just right, or perhaps an initiative or event you oversaw that achieved all of your objectives.

-The key again is to be honest - especially because it’s the sort of thing you may be asked for more information about at any interview.
+The key, again, is to be honest - especially because it’s the sort of thing you could be asked for more information about at interview.

 Write the philosophy